 The Peyton Anderson Foundation

-The Peyton Anderson Foundation was formed to distribute funds from the estate of Peyton Anderson, Jr. and is based on Mr. Anderson’s desire to improve and impact the communities of his own hometown and region.
-Mr. Anderson stated that the people of Macon, Bibb County, and Middle Georgia had been good to him, and he in turn wished to be good to them.
+The Peyton Anderson Foundation was formed to distribute funds from the estate of Peyton Anderson, Jr. It is based on Mr. Anderson’s desire to improve and impact the communities of his own hometown and region.
+Mr. Anderson stated the people of Macon, Bibb County, and Middle Georgia had been good to him, and he in turn wished to be good to them.
 Mr. Anderson instructed the Trustees to give to “good doers,” not “do gooders.”

 The Peyton Anderson Foundation initiates projects to meet needs in the community, reacts to requests from charitable organizations, and provides college scholarships to promising students with financial need.
 With each grant that is funded and each project that is completed, the Foundation continues the vision of Peyton Anderson, Jr. to improve lives and enhance the communities of Middle Georgia.

 Since its inception in 1989, The Peyton Anderson Foundation has invested $82,000,000 in the Middle Georgia community.
 Through organizations like the Ocmulgee Heritage Trail, Macon State College, Big Brothers/Big Sisters, and Goodwill Industries, the Foundation has touched the lives of thousands of Middle Georgians.

 Over the last twenty years, The Peyton Anderson Foundation has initiated several projects to meet the needs of the community.
 The Community Foundation of Central Georgia was one of the first and NewTown Macon has also been one of the Foundation’s most successful initiatives.
 They were created to revitalize and restore downtown Macon.